mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 categories: blogs repodb
 ---

-# What will make you choose RepoDB over Dapper

----

 ### Introduction

 In this page, we will share you the differences and what sets RepoDB apart from Dapper.
 We tried our best to make a 1-to-1 comparisson for most area.
 This page will hopefully help you decide as a developer to choose RepoDB as your micro-ORM (with compelling reason).